BanG Dream!: Introduction of MyGO!!!!! and Ave Mujica (2022–present)

-On November 30, 2022, Maeshima announced her departure from the franchise as part of a career hiatus for health reasons.
-She had missed the Special Live Girls Band Party! two weeks prior.
-Unlike Lisa and Rinko respectively having their voices in Girls Band Party! re-recorded by Nakashima and Shizaki, Maeshima's lines as Aya will remain in the game after her successor's entry.
+On November 30, 2022, Maeshima announced her departure from the franchise as part of a career hiatus for health reasons; she had missed the Special Live Girls Band Party! two weeks prior.
+Despite initial plans for Maeshima's lines as Aya will remain in the game once her successor joined the franchise, Maeshima returned to her role on September 1, 2023.